-www.certifiedbackground.com, to conduct criminal background/ abuse checks and to track the immunizations and health records of each student in the program.
+www.certifiedbackground.com, to conduct criminal background/abuse checks and to track the immunizations and health records of each student after their acceptance into the program.
 Students are responsible for the cost of this service.
 Criminal convictions or documented history of abuse may delay or prevent students from participation in health IT education experiences.
 Students unable to participate in health IT education experiences (internships) will be unable to complete the Health Information Technology program.